JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 To test the `post` and `delete` requests, use an HTTP client that supports `.http` files.
 If you're using IntelliJ IDEA Ultimate Edition, you can do this right from the IDE.

-1. In the project root, create a file called `AddShoppingListElement.http` and add the declaration of the HTTP POST request as follows:
+1. In the project root, create a file called `AddShoppingListElement.http` and add a declaration of the HTTP POST request as follows:

     ```http
     POST http://localhost:9090/shoppingList